Petra Matić (Croatia) is an artist, curator, and activist.

 She is the founder and director of Jutro, a cultural organization working across contemporary art, heritage, and human rights.

-She was a fellow of the Gwärtler Foundation and has curated projects for institutions and spaces including the Technical Museum Nikola Tesla, the Ethnographic Museum, and the Typhlological Museum Zagreb.
+She is a 2024 fellow of DAAD's theMuseumsLab and Goethe Institut's Global Cultural Relations and a 2022 fellow of the Gwärtler Foundation, and has curated projects for institutions and spaces including the Technical Museum Nikola Tesla, the Ethnographic Museum, and the Museum of Contemporary Art Zagreb.

 She has previously worked at the Grande-Synthe refugee camp, where she established a community cinema and managed a community kitchen.